hilbug/03-password-generator/README.md

 ## Overview

 This website contains a random password generator powered by HTML, CSS, and Javascript.
 The website features an easy-to-use interface and responsive web design, adapting to multiple screen sized.
-A user can specify preferred password criteria using upper and lower-cased letters, numbers, and special characters by responding to prompts.
+A user can specify preferred password criteria by responding to prompts for upper and lower-cased letters, numbers, and special characters.
 When the password is generated, the user can copy the password to their clipboard.
+The password generator can be accessed here: https://hilbug.github.io/03-password-generator/

-Here is the link to my password generator: https://hilbug.github.io/03-password-generator/
+## Preview

 Here is a preview of my password generator: